 Reason #1: The Page or Profile Is New

-You may be ineligible to create a username for your Facebook account or profile if it’s new.
-For this reason, allow for some time to pass before you try to create a username for your account or page.
+For this reason, allow some time to pass before you try creating a username for your account or page.

 Reason #2: The Page Has Less Than 25 Likes and Followers

-For some reason, a Facebook page becomes eligible to have a username if it attains at least 25 followers and likes.
+For some reason, a Facebook page becomes eligible for a username if it attains at least 25 followers and likes.

 Reason #3: You Lack Admin Privileges